 Technical view

-Core Web Vitals, script footprint, template-level speed trends.
+Core Web Vitals, script footprint, template-level speed trends, and release impact.

 Leadership view